bootcoder/jQueryIntro/js/4_notes.md

 DOM === Document Object Model

-Harnessing the power of jQuery will give you unprecedented control over the DOM and write way less code to do so.
+Harnessing the power of jQuery will give you unprecedented control over the DOM with the kick ass benefit of writing way less code along the way.

 jQuery DOM features include:
-HTML/DOM manipulation
+  - HTML/DOM manipulation
-CSS manipulation
+  - CSS manipulation
-HTML event methods
+  - HTML event methods
-Effects and animations
+  - Effects and animations
-AJAX
+  - AJAX
-Various utilities
+  - Various utilities

 #### AJAX